 “Start with one course to acclimate to the online environment.
 It is necessary to get into the “classroom” several times a week.
 Be prepared to spend four to six hours per week on the course.”

 Myth #2: It isn’t necessary to schedule or set aside blocks of “class time.”

-BUSTED BY: Jordan Goldberg, School of Applied Science & Technology
+BUSTED BY: Jordan Goldberg, Heavin School of Arts, Sciences and Technology

-BUSTED BY: Dr. Gloria Frederick, John S. Watson School of Public Policy and Continuing Studies
+BUSTED BY: Dr. Gloria Frederick, John S. Watson School of Public Service

 AND BUSTED BY: Robert Saldarini, School of Business and Management

-“The wonderful variety of backgrounds, life and professional experiences of our students bring textbook assignments to life; the most influential examples come from our own students.”
+“The wonderful variety of backgrounds, and life and professional experiences of our students bring textbook assignments to life.
+In my conventional classes, most of the examples come from me; in a TESU course, the most influential examples come from our own students."

-BUSTED BY: Dr. Amy Hannon, Heavin School of Arts and Sciences
+BUSTED BY: Dr. Amy Hannon, Heavin School of Arts, Sciences and Technology

 “Online courses demand far more direct involvement of a student who is typically submitting six written assignments per term in addition to taking exams.
 This requires an active mentor involvement in critiquing their writing, which results in exchanges that often surpass the interaction found in a classroom-based course.
 All the while, there is the obligatory flow of discussion board postings.
 In our online courses, no one can opt to sit in the back row and sleep.”